 One, they could have more control over the upgrades each year.
 Until 2020, Intel’s yearly gains were unpredictable and insignificant.
 A difference in promise and delivery led to MacBooks with severe heating problems.
 The entire system was inefficient.
 But if Apple switches to their chips, they can control the number of performance boosts they want to do each year.

-Two, Apple can beautifully integrate their software and hardware.
+Two, Apple can beautifully integrate its software and hardware.
 If Apple’s chips are used, the components will be designed to work well with others while having better efficiency per watt.

 Apple might launch the next generation of MacBook Pros in the fall of 2023, powered by their latest chips.
 Apple aimed to transition all its products to Apple Silicon in two years.
 They were mostly successful, except for the Mac Pro.
 In this post, we’ll cover the expected price and specifications.